-Legendary Can bassist and recording engineer Holger Czukay passed away today.
-He was 79 years old.
-Pitchfork Magazine reports about his passing here.
 Many thanks to my friend, Michael Schneider, for posting this video, which we share in Holger’s honor.
-Rest in peace.

 After enduring the comments section of a few websites where atheists who wouldn’t know religion if it bit them on the ass, and Pentecostal/Evangelicals who are running a very close second, I needed a bit of a spiritual cleaning.
 Thank you, Archie Shepp.
 Perfect timing!

 [Video] Ocadium – Hydroelectricity